genropy/genropy_saved/docs/genro/webpage_elements/toolbar.rst

             gradient_color_0='pink,15',gradient_color_1='yellow,50',gradient_color_2='red,100'

+          For more information, check the CSS :ref:`css_gradient_color` section.

         Pay attention: if you use the slotToolbar you CAN'T modify the *gradient_deg* attribute.
         You can only modify the *gradient_from* and the *gradient_to* attributes::